THE LYNCHMERE SOCIETY

 Not just Lynchmere, but Stanley and Marley Commons too

-The Lynchmere Society own Stanley Heath, Lynchmere Common, Little Lynchmere, Marley Heath and manage parts of Marley Common
+The Lynchmere Society own Stanley Heath, Lynchmere Common, Little Lynchmere, Marley Heath and parts of Marley Common

 There are many walking routes that zig zag through; Lowland Heath, Woodland and Wood Pastures including The Serpent Trail, The Sussex Border Path and Lipchis Way.